viet34tqc/notebook/nestjs.md

 In NestJS, if we want to inject a service into another service, we need to use the decorator `@Injectable()` at the top of the service.
 All the injectable class must be added into `providers` array of that module.

-There is also another way to inject services is to use `token`.
+We can also inject services by using `token`.

 ```ts
 // cats.module.ts